6 ways to build a character from scratch

 6. Character traits

 You can also begin with the qualities that define your character.
 Are they shy?
 Intelligent?
 Brave?
 Think about what core traits sit at the centre of their personality.
-This is something I explore in detail in my four-week online course: Character Development – The Deep Dive.
+This is something I explore in detail in my course: Character Development – The Deep Dive.